 What would an Evergrande default look like?

-Shares of troubled asset giant China Evergrande, whose fortunes have contributed to panic in global markets, fell again on Tuesday amid a fresh prediction that it would default soon.
+Shares of troubled real estate giant China Evergrande, whose fortunes have contributed to panic in global markets, fell again on Tuesday amid a fresh prediction that it would default soon.

 The company’s president, Xu Jian, told employees in a letter cited in Chinese media that Evergrande would address its problems, including $300 billion in debt, declining apartment sales and payments due Thursday.